Hyvä Checkout Evaluation Result Types

 }

-Register the custom frontend processor after the evaluation API is initialized.
-The processor receives the custom details from the backend.
+Register the matching frontend processor after the Evaluation API is initialized.
+The processor receives the custom details from the backend via result.arguments.details.

 <script>

-// Ensure that the evaluation API is fully initialized.
+// Wait for the evaluation API to be fully initialized.

 window.addEventListener('checkout:init:evaluation', () => {